jere-mie/vgdc-constitution/Board.md

 8. During a Meeting of the Board, only Board Members in attendance shall be entitled to a vote and count towards quorum.
 9. The President shall release an Agenda to the Board and to the Head of Operations for the meeting at least 48 hours prior to any meeting of the Board.
 The President shall release Minutes to the Head of Operations at most 48 hours after any meeting of the Board.

-## §8 Rules of Order and Authority
+## §8 Rules of Order, Authority, and Amendment
 1. The Board shall be governed by the [Robert's Rules of Order (Newly Revised)](http://rulesonline.com/) and/or any other rules that the Board may adopt by simple-majority (collectively "Rules of Order").
 2. This Constitution shall supersede the Rules of Order and procedure where they may inconsistent, but nothing in this constitution shall preclude the Board from restraining any authority granted by it to the Board.
 3. The Board may not delegate any authority granted to it to any other person or body.